In Proc. 3rd Symp. Frontiers of Massively Parallel Computation (1990), pp. 75-80.

 Abstract: Many problems in computational geometry can be solved on the hypercube using a simple and practical technique, which we call cross-stitching.
 Given n inputs distributed one per processor on a hypercube with n processors, the cross-stitching paradigm runs in Θ(log2 n) time with very low constants.
 We illustrate this form of 2-dimensional divide-and-conquer, consider some of its many applications, and show its practicality by computing exact communication constants for our algorithms.
 Cross-stitching utilizes bitonic sort as a key component.

-Keywords: parallel computer, divide-and-conquer, bitonic sort, domination, nearest neighbors, iso-oriented intersections, visibility, cross-stitching, parallel algorithm, theoretical computer science, supercomputing
+Keywords: computational geometry, parallel algorithm, bitonic sort, hypercube computer, planar points, domination, nearest neighbors, iso-oriented intersections, visibility, cross-stitching

-This is an abstract of a paper which examines the same problems and provides asymptotically optimal results, which are probably not useful in practice.
+This is an paper which examines the same problems and provides asymptotically optimal results, but the constants are so large they would never be useful in practice.